eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 ### Returning References

-A safe way to return references from functions is to have a special class of function---call it ia _reference transform_---that is allowed to have a reference in its return type.
+A safe way to return references from functions is to have a special class of function---call it a _reference transform_---that is allowed to have a reference in its return type.
 For example, to transform a reference to an array into a reference to the _n_-th element, you might have:

 ```rust
 transform get_nth<T>(arr: &Array<T>, idx: usize) -> &T